 To upload completed documents to MedHub:

-- Open your Enrollment Requirements Portal and click the Upload File button next to the appropriate item.
+- Open your Trainee Enrollment Requirements Portal and click the Upload File button next to the appropriate requirement.
 Click Browse, find the saved file, and double click on its title.

-You can convert PDF documents to Word, use the scribble/draw option to sign, and then save the document as a PDF using a free PDF-to-Word Converter
+You can convert PDF documents to Word, use the scribble/draw option to sign, and then save the document as a PDF using a free PDF-to-Word converter application.

 If you have a scanner, you may print the documents, complete them manually, scan, and upload them to your Requirements Portal.

-Feel free to call the 24-hour Help Desk for IU School of Medicine at (317) 274-4357 for assistance.
+Feel free to call IU’s University Information Technology Services (UITS) 24-hour Help Desk at 317-274-4357 for assistance.
 Be sure to inform the Help Desk representative that you are filling out your hire documents for IU School of Medicine GME and they will help you further troubleshoot compatibility or technical issues.

 Your Letter of Appointment will be added to your Enrollment Requirements Portal upon successful completion of a background check (on or about April 15).
 When this occurs, you will receive another MedHub Notification email indicating that your Enrollment Portal has been updated and needs your attention, and your Letter of Appointment will be available for you to sign.